fewkz/studio-wally/server/README.md

 # Studio Wally Server

 This is the code for the backend of studio wally that handles requests to install packages and starts a rojo server for serving those packages.
+I run an up to date version of this server at https://studio-wally.fewkz.com that you're free to use.

 ## Setting up